How Can The Best Olive Oil Contribute To Good Health?

-- Olive Oil Is Rich in Healthy Monounsaturated Fats
+- Extra Virgin Olive Oil Is Rich in Healthy Monounsaturated Fatty Acids

 Olive oil is the natural oil extracted from olives, the fruit of the olive tree.
 About 14% of the oil is saturated fat, whereas 11% is polyunsaturated, such as omega-6 and omega-3 fatty acids.
 But the predominant fatty acid in olive oil is a monounsaturated fat called oleic acid, making up 73% of the total oil content.Studies suggest that oleic acid reduces inflammation and may even have beneficial effects on genes linked to cancer.
 Monounsaturated fats are also quite resistant to high heat, making extra virgin olive oil a healthy choice for cooking.

 2/ Extra Virgin Olive Oil Contains Large Amounts of Antioxidants

 Extra virgin olive oil is nutritious.
 Apart from its beneficial fatty acids, it contains modest amounts of vitamins E and K. But olive oil is also loaded with powerful antioxidants.
 These antioxidants are biologically active and may reduce your risk of chronic diseases.
 They also fight inflammation and help protect your blood cholesterol from oxidation — two benefits that may lower your risk of heart disease.

 3/ Strong Anti-Inflammatory Properties of EVOO